 The primary take home message with children is that their symptoms can be subtle and easily written off as growing pains or increased emotional sensitivity until there is frank disability.
 Then they lose their normal childhood of playing with friends, participating in school activities, and other recreation outside of school.
 They lose the energy to lead normal lives.
 They become too sick.

-Lyme Disease crosses the placenta during pregnancy and can be found in breast milk, so infants are at risk if mom goes undiagnosed.
-Babesia, Bartonella, and Mycoplasma can be transmitted to the fetus as well as Lyme Disease or specifically Borrelia bergdorferi (Bb).
-Congenital CLD can cause small windpipes, eye problems, heart defects, loss of developmental milestones, and slower learning of new skills.
+Congenital Lyme disease can cause small windpipes, eye problems, heart defects, loss of developmental milestones, and slower learning of new skills.
 Floppiness and poor muscle tone can occur.
 Increased irritability and other psychological problems are common.
 Frequent fevers and illness in early life are flags that need investigating.
 Joint sensitivities, body pain, and skin sensitivity are additional clues.
 Gastrointestinal Reflux or Irritable Bowel Syndrome may be a misdiagnosis.

 More specifically, with toddlers and preschoolers personality changes are common.
-Mood swings and sudden emotional outbursts and increased irritability are flags for Lyme Disease.
-Regression of growth milestones needs to be investigated and LD considered in any diagnostic differential.
+Mood swings and sudden emotional outbursts and increased irritability are flags for Lyme disease.
+Regression of growth milestones needs to be investigated and Lyme considered in any diagnostic differential.
 Most providers are not Lyme literate so they do not consider Lyme when these symptoms are present.
-A change in play behavior, becoming less active and tiring easily are signs of LD.
-Frequent infections of the upper and lower respiratory tract can be LD.
+A change in play behavior, becoming less active and tiring easily are signs of Lyme.
+Frequent infections of the upper and lower respiratory tract can be symptoms.
 A recurrence of separation anxiety or new phobias are also symptoms.